prashantbaher/tcc-blog/_drafts/Solidworks Macro/extend-entities.md

 ---
 categories: Solidworks-macros
-title:  Solidworks Macros - Trim Sketch Entities From VBA Macro
+title:  Solidworks Macros - Extend Sketch Entities From VBA Macro
 ---

-In this post, I tell you about *how to Trim Sketch Entities using Solidworks VBA Macros* in a Sketch.
+In this post, I tell you about *how to Extend Sketch Entities using Solidworks VBA Macros* in a Sketch.

 ---